rydmike/flex_color_picker/README.md

 Selecting a recently used color moves, moves the picker to picker where the color was and selects it again.
 If opacity is enabled, the opacity the color had when it was selected is also applied.
 Normally when selecting colors and opacity is enabled, the value the opacity slider is at is kept.
-But selecting a recently used color, will retain the opacity it had when it was selected and got added to the recently used colors list.
+However, selecting a recently used color, will retain the opacity it had when it was selected and got added to the recently used colors list.

-Thee is also an optional callback, that is called everytime a new color is added to the list, with the complete new list of recently used colors.
+There is also an optional callback, that is called everytime a new color is added to the list with the complete new list of recently used colors.
 If the optional callback is not provided, then it is not called.
+You can use this callback to save and restore the recently used colors if so desired.

 ### Add Title and Heading Widgets

-You can provide custom heading widgets for the picker title, heading, shades selection color subheading, wheel subheading, opacity slider subheading and subheading for the recently used colors list.
+You can provide custom heading widgets for the picker toolbar title, main heading, shades selection color subheading, wheel subheading, opacity slider subheading and subheading for the recently used colors list.
+The headings can be any Widget, but typically the would be Text widgets with a suitable style.

 ## Picker Design

 The picker design API refers to properties that affect size, shape and spacing of the color indicator Widgets in the color picker.
-The `ColorIndicator` can also be used a small convienient color box widget outside of the color picker, like the example where it is used to show the selected color and to open a dialog to modify the color.
+The `ColorIndicator` can also be used a small convenient color box widget, outside of the color picker.
+This is done in the example where it is used to show the selected color and to open a dialog to modify the color.

 ### Picker color item indicators